CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block ORP.1 Organization.md

 #### ORP.1.M3 Supervision or assistance of third parties [employees]

-Persons who are not members of the institution, such as visitors, craftsmen, maintenance and cleaning personnel, should not be left unattended, except in rooms that are expressly intended for this purpose (see also ORP.1.M5 Assignment of Permissions).
+Persons not belonging to the institution, such as visitors, craftsmen, maintenance and cleaning personnel, should not be unattended, except in rooms which are expressly intended for this purpose (see also ORP.1.M5 Allocation of Permissions).
 All employees should be advised to take care of outsiders they encounter unattended within the agency or company from that moment on.
 This not only serves the safety of all, but is also a positive service aspect for non-employees.

 If it becomes necessary to leave an external person alone in the office, a colleague should be asked to enter the room or the visitor to a colleague.

 If it is not possible to accompany or supervise external persons (eg cleaning staff) at all times, at least no information and devices should be freely accessible at the personal work area, eg cabinets are locked and access locks are activated for IT devices, see also ORP.
 1.M6 The tidy workplace.

-For the home workplace, family members and visitors are only allowed to be alone in the work area if all work documents are kept locked up and the IT is secured by an activated access protection.
+For the home workplace, family members and visitors are only allowed to be alone in the work area if all work documents are kept locked up and the IT is secured via an activated access protection.

 The necessity of this measure should be explained to the employees and kept in a safety guideline.
 A documentation about the stay of foreign persons can be led in a visitors book.